 From the Director

-ISA collaborative initiatives were sustained with colleagues across the Carolina campus, including programs with the Center for the Galapagos Studies, Women’s and Gender Studies, University Libraries, and Romance Studies.
+ISA collaborative initiatives were sustained with programs, academic units, and colleagues across the Carolina campus, including collaborations with the Departments of Anthropology, Geography, Music, Political Science, Romance Studies, and Women’s and Gender Studies, as well as co-sponsorships with the Carolina Latinx Center, the Curriculum of Global Studies, the UNC Latina/o Studies Program, University Libraries, and the Morehead Planetarium.

 The commitment to broad public outreach initiatives–so very much a hallmark feature of ISA programming–expanded its reach during Academic Year 2022-2023.
 We were pleased to host the return visit to Carolina of the Core Ensemble.
 The production of “Las Magníficas,” a chamber music theater piece dedicated to the lives of Violeta Parra, Chavela Vargas, and Celia Cruz, was performed in the presence of an appreciative University and community at-large audience.
 The second annual “Southern Skies: Stories from Latin America” was held in collaboration with Morehead Planetarium and Science Center.
 The Spanish-English bilingual event featured stories about science, history, and culture from the Maya and Inca civilizations projected onto the planetarium dome to a sold out family audience.
 The 37th Annual Latin American Film Festival screened a total of 18 films from Argentina, Brazil, Chile, Cuba, Dominican Republic, Guatemala, Honduras, Mexico and from Latino communities in the United States.